Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold red links, buttons or images.

 Nespresso machines are known for their simplicity, and the Vertuoline excels in this department, with the Next operating the same as all other models.

 Vertuoline capsules are fitted with barcodes that your machine reads to discover which style of coffee to brew.
 You’ll need to ensure you select the correct capsule (handily color-coded and ranging in size), but the machine does the rest.
 Simply insert your chosen capsule, press the single button, and voila.
 You’ll get your morning coffee in a matter of seconds.

 The predecessor Nespresso Vertuo Plus had a motorized lid that further added to the ease of Vertuoline machines, but they’ve gone back to a locked lever system for the Next.
 The lever system tends to be more finicky and at times tricky to close, but the lack of mechanized parts might make it more durable in the long run.

-With the addition of an Aeroccino milk frother, you can make hot or cold frothed milk, with or without creamy foam.
+However, with the addition of an Aeroccino milk frother, usually sold separately, you can make hot or cold frothed milk, with or without creamy foam.
 The Aeroccino is ridiculously simple to use, and many people prefer the taste and texture to the milk you get from Nespresso machines with integrated milk frothers—particularly if you’re new to making milk-based coffee drinks.

 If you have some barista experience and really want to take your latte skills to the next level, you might want to invest in one of the higher end Original line machines like the Creatista Plus, but when you bundle the Vertuo Next with an Aeroccino it really opens up your beverage options.